MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 ###  1.1. <a name='Definition'></a>1.1 Definition
 <br>

-- **Asset state** is the state of what amounts of what tokens, including LP tokens, on what chains are, at the given moment of time,

-    - deposited and pending staking
-    - staked
-    - rewarded and pending harvesting
-    - staying in system treasuries
-    - pending withdrawal
+- **Asset(s)** is any amount of a listed token on a listed chain.

+- **System Asset Snapshot**, **system asset/request state**, or simply **asset state**, is the state at a given time and identified by the followings:
+<br><br>
-    - pending LP payment
+    - Note:

-- **Request state** is the state of what deposit/withdrawal requests are accepted by the system and waiting for final processing, at the given moment of time.
+        - The following code is an architecture of concepts and is not necessarily the implementation code.
+More work is needed to optimize the code.
+        - Different fields of the following structures are calculated at different states.
+<br><br>

+    - **Deposits**: All deposit requests.
+        A deposit request can be modeled by:
+    ```
+        struct Deposit {    // sends assets to the system and receives mLP in return
+            address user;       // the user who requests the deposit
+            address token;      // the denominator token of the assets
+            uint    token_chain // the chain that hosts the denominator token
+            uint    amount;     // the amount of the assets in the denominator token
+            uint    amountLP;   // the amount of mLP
+            uint    lp_chain;   // the chain that hosts the mLP token
+            uint    usdt_equ;   // the usdt-equivalent of the asset amount
+        }
+    ```
+    - **Withdrawals**: All withdrawal requests.
+A withdrawal request can be modeled by:
+    ```
+        struct Withdraw {   // sends mLP to the system and receives assets in return
+            address user;       // the user who requests the withdrawal
+            address token;      // the denominator token of the assets
+            uint    token_chain // the chain that hosts the denominator token
+            uint    amount;     // the amount of the assets in the denominator token
+            uint    amountLP;   // the amount of mLP
+            uint    lp_chain;   // the chain that hosts the mLP token
+            uint    usdt_equ;   // the usdt-equivalent of the asset amount
+        }
+    ```

+    - **Stakes**: All staked chunks.
+A staked chunk can be modeled by:
+    ```
+        struct Stake {   // a stake of asset is staked on a pool
+            address token;      // the denominator token of the assets
+            uint    token_chain // the chain that hosts the denominator token
+            uint    amount;     // the asset amount in the denominator token
+            uint    pool_id;    // the local/global pool ID
+            uint    usdt_equ;   // the usdt-equivalent of the asset amount
+        }
+    ```

+    - **Rewards**: All reward chunks.
+A reward chunk can be modeled by:
+    ```
+        struct Reward {   // a reward of asset is pending collecting on a pool
+            address token;      // the denominator token of the assets
+            uint    token_chain // the chain that hosts the denominator token
+            uint    amount;     // the asset amount in the denominator token
+            uint    pool_id;    // the local/global pool ID
+            uint    usdt_equ;   // the usdt-equivalent of the asset amount
+        }
+    ```

+    - **Treasury**: Assets reserved for system operation, development, and management.
+Treasury consists of TreasuryItems.
+    ```
+        struct TreasuryItem {
+            address token;      // the denominator token of the assets
+            uint    token_chain // the chain that hosts the denominator token
+            uint    amount;     // the amount of the assets in the denominator token
+            uint    source;     // the source of treasury item, like performance fee, etc.
+            uint    usdt_equ;   // the usdt-equivalent of the asset amount
+        }
+    ```

 - If the system does **Optimize asset/request state**, it changes the states to earn optimal staking reward.
 <br><br>

 ###  1.2. <a name='Designdecisions'></a>Design decisions

-We choose the Sleeping-then_Optimizing model for the overall system behavior.
+We choose the **Stay-then_Transition** model for the overall system behavior.
 - The system will not always be optimizing, but sleeping most of the time accepting deposit/withdrawal requests from users.
 - If the system **accept**s a deposit request, it
     - collects the asset the user wants to deposit, (on the asset's chain)
-    - tells the user to wait until the next optimization round, when the system will send LP tokens to the user in return for the asset,
+    - tells the user to wait until the next optimization round, when the system will send mLP tokens to the user in return for the asset,
     - and book the request with the system for later processing.
 - If the system **accept**s a withdraw request, it
-    - collects the LP tokens the user wants to return, (on the LP's chain)
+    - collects the mLP tokens the user wants to return, (on the mLP's chain)
     - tells the user to wait until the next optimization round, when the system will send some asset of the requested token type,
     - and book the request with the system for later processing.
-- The system will **optimize asset/request state** at regular or irregular intervals.
+- The system will **optimize system asset snapshot** at regular or irregular intervals.
 The frequency of optimization rounds will be optimized, as frequent moves of asset may incur more costs while infrequent optimization rounds will hinder from quick maneuver of staking.
-- When entering the **Optimization process**, or the **Optimizing** state, the system will take a snapshot of the asset/request state.
-Then the system transforms/changes the states to optimal states for maximum reward, while continuing to **accept** deposit/withdrawal requests, which will be handled at the next round of optimization.
+- When entering the **Optimization process**, or the **Optimizing** state, the system will take a **system asset snapshot**.
+Then the system transforms/changes the states to optimal states for more rewards, while continuing to **accept** deposit/withdrawal requests, which will be handled at the next round of optimization.
 <br><br>

 ###  1.3. <a name='Visualdescription'></a>Visual description